vasudev89/IIML-Resume/Resume.md

 ### Honeywell Automation India Ltd - 2010 - 2014
 - Led an 8 engineer team to execute Technical and Commercial Operations to install and maintain Building Automation solutions in the Gurgaon Region covering 40+ Commercial Buildings
 - Led a team of 10 to execute Technical Operations by delivering software solutions and maintenance support at Indira Gandhi International Airport
-- Awarded the Bravo Bronze Star Award for increasing the Project Value significantly
+- Awarded the Bravo Bronze Star Award for increasing the Project Value substantially through Service Operations
-- Recieved two Gold Star Awards from the Client for enhacing the efficieny of the client system by delivering two software applications while adhering
+- Recieved two Gold Star Citations from the Client for improving the system efficiency

 <br>